-10 Prepared By
+8. Prepared By

 SEA 570 and the associated FONSI were prepared by Patrick Smith, PhD, Biologist.
-Table 11 lists the preparers of relevant sections of this report and the project managers.
-Dr. Smith can be reached at U.S. Army Corps of Engineers, New Orleans District; Regional Planning and Environment Division South, PDS-C; 7400 Leake Avenue; New Orleans, Louisiana 70118.
+Table 10 lists the preparers of relevant sections of this report and the project managers.
+Dr. Smith can be reached at U.S. Army Corps of Engineers, New Orleans District: Regional Planning and Environment Division South, PDS-C; 7400 Leake Avenue; New Orleans, Louisiana 70118.

 Table 11.
-List of Preparers for SEA #570.
+This table shows the list of preparers for SEA #570.